-In 1994, the first clinical outcomes study with a statin was published.
+In 1994 the first clinical outcomes study with a statin was published.
 This study demonstrated a significant reduction in risk for total mortality and major cardiovascular events.
-A series of additional clinical outcomes studies with statins have each shown that lowering elevated LDL-cholesterol translated into reduced major cardiovascular events.
-The relationship between the extent of LDL-cholesterol lowering and reduction in cardiovascular risk appeared to be linear, which has supported a "lower is better" hypothesis.
-This hypothesis was tested and proven in the PROVE-IT (Pravastatin or Atorvastatin Evaluation and Infection Therapy) study where an on-treatment LDL-cholesterol level of 62 mg/dL associated with atorvastatin treatment translated into a statistically significant 16% reduction in risk of major cardiovascular events as compared with the 95 mg/dL on-treatment LDL-cholesterol level associated with pravastatin.
+A series of additional clinical outcomes studies with statins have each shown that lowering elevated LDL-C translated into reduced risk for major cardiovascular events.
+The relationship between the extent of LDL-C lowering and reduction in cardiovascular risk appeared to be linear, which has supported a hypothesis that lower LDL-C is better for cardiovascular risk.
+This hypothesis was tested and proven in the TNT (Treating to New Targets) study where an on-treatment LDL-C level of 77 mg/dL associated with 80 mg of atorvastatin treatment translated into a statistically significant 22% reduction in risk of major cardiovascular events as compared with the 101 mg/dL on-treatment LDL-C level associated with 10 mg of atorvastatin.